 In addition, the Black Rod carries out ceremonial duties related to Royal Assent of bills.
 He also coordinates other ceremonies that take place in the Chamber, such as the Memorial Ceremony for Former Parliamentarians (June), and the launch of Veteran’s Week (November).

 Personal Attendant and Messenger

-As the Queen’s messenger, the Black Rod carries out a unique element of the Opening of Parliament ceremony: summoning the members of the House of Commons to the Senate when their presence is required.
-Upon the order of the Speaker of the Senate (on behalf of Her Majesty the Queen or His Excellency the Governor General), the Usher proceeds to the House of Commons and knocks three times on its main doors with the base of the Black Rod.
+As the King's messenger, the Black Rod carries out a unique element of the Opening of Parliament ceremony: summoning the members of the House of Commons to the Senate when their presence is required.
+Upon the order of the Speaker of the Senate (on behalf of His Majesty the King or Her Excellency the Governor General), the Usher proceeds to the House of Commons and knocks three times on its main doors with the base of the Black Rod.
 Once the Usher is ceremonially challenged by the Sergeant-at-Arms of the House of Commons, approval to enter is granted by the Speaker of the House.
 The Usher is then admitted to the House and informs the Speaker that the presence of the members of the Commons is requested in the Senate Chamber.
 He then leads the assembled members in procession to the Senate.

 Modern Administrative Functions

 In addition to carrying out ceremonial duties, the Usher of the Black Rod is a member of the senior management team of the Senate Administration.
 The Black Rod also oversees the Senate Page Program, working with the Chief and Deputy Chief Pages to ensure that the pages offer appropriate service to Senators during sittings in the Chamber, in committee meetings and during other Senate events.